 However deep was the disappointment of Stan Fox with the career of Karloon’s Pride, it did nothing to curb his obsession with the Turf.
 Too often the crusading fires of youth flicker and flutter to become nothing but smouldering embers with age.
 That was never true of Stan Fox, who was proud of his early struggles in life and the fact that he had overcome humble beginnings.
 To the end of his days, he relished nothing quite so much as a challenge.
 In the wake of that 1967 Derby fiasco, Fox decided to concentrate all of his horses in the one complex rather than sharing them among a host of trainers, that by then included Roden, Tom Smith, Jim Barker, Les Bridge, Jack Denham and Tom Kennedy.
 Accordingly, in November 1967 Fox purchased “The Glades”, the elaborate and then modern Rosehill stables of Kennedy located at 123 Arthur St, which at the time consisted of thirty boxes.
 Fox had his first dealings with Tom Kennedy when he raced Royal Echo out of his stables in partnership with a close friend, Jack McKelvey.
 In addition to Kennedy’s original stables, Fox bought other surrounding property and proceeded to develop the extended complex – christened Nebo Lodge – into the finest training establishment in N.S.W.

 Fox’s break with Roden, which involved the transfer of Nebo Road, Karloon Pride and Honeyland among others, wasn’t an easy decision, particularly after the loyal service Roden had rendered, but the coal magnate wanted all of his horses trained under the one roof for economic reasons.
 Fox’s initial intention was to retain Tom Kennedy to prepare his team, and he entered into a twelve-month arrangement predicated on that basis.
-The two men, however, didn’t see eye to eye on the issue of outside clients and later agreed to go their separate ways.
-Kennedy, a future chairman of the Sydney Turf Club, moved to Randwick to establish stables there, which opened the door to the appointment of the dour Jack Denham as Fox’s private trainer in 1968.
+The two men, however, didn’t see eye to eye on the issue of outside clients and in June 1968 agreed to go their separate ways.
+Kennedy, a future chairman of the Sydney Turf Club, moved to Warwick Farm with a small team to establish stables there, which opened the door to the appointment of the dour Jack Denham, who had only recently severed his trainer-owner arrangement with the Foyster family, as Fox’s private trainer later that same month.
+Denham most certainly had a team of horses with which to work for Stan and Millie Fox had spent $150,000 on twenty-three lots at the New Zealand Sales the previous January.

 Stan Fox acquired other stallions for Kurrajong Park as the stud expanded.
 In April 1970 he reverted to his old form when he paid an Australian record price of $80,000 for Village Square at the William Inglis Newmarket Sales after engaging in a spirited bidding duel with respected Adelaide trainer, Colin Hayes.
 The winner of four races in France, the horse had been trained there by Australian expatriate, Ernie Fellows.
 It was a shame for Fox that he won that bidding duel, for Village Square, who had originally been imported by the Bowcock family to stand at Alabama, proved a disappointment as a stallion, although he did manage to sire Brindisi, winner of the 1980 A.J.C.
 Metropolitan in the Fox livery, as well as Pink Posy, who, fittingly, won the fifth running of the prestigious A.J.C.
 Stan Fox Stakes.
 At the same sales, Fox parted with $24,000 to secure the 1968 A.J.C.
 Epsom Handicap winner, Speed of Sound.
 An Irish-bred son of Buisson Ardent, he had been imported to Australia by John Foyster but was to prove as equally inept in the stallion barn as Village Square.